School District of Philadelphia Advances Literacy with Science of Reading Focus

 Importance of the Event:

-This training event marks a significant step in the District's commitment to improving literacy outcomes and ensuring all students have access to high-quality learning experiences.
-By equipping educators to use the science of reading principles in Imagine Learning EL Education, the District aims to transform literacy instruction.
-The Summer Institute will provide educators with in-depth training on evidence-based practices crucial for helping students develop strong literacy skills.
+This training event marked a significant step in the District's commitment to improving literacy outcomes and ensuring all students have access to high-quality learning experiences.
+By equipping educators to use the science of reading principles with Imagine Learning EL Education, the District aims to transform literacy instruction.
+The Summer Institute provided educators with in-depth training on evidence-based practices crucial for helping students develop strong literacy skills.
 This approach supports personalized learning and promotes equitable access to educational resources, addressing current challenges and ensuring all students can thrive academically.

-"Embracing the science of reading is a testament to our commitment to accelerating our students' academic achievement," said Tony B. Watlington Sr., Ed.D., Superintendent of the School District of Philadelphia.
-"The School District of Philadelphia had the second fastest recovery for reading in grades three through eight among all large, urban peer districts that were included in the Education Recovery Scorecard released by the Harvard University Center for Education Policy Research and The Educational Opportunity Project at Stanford University.
+"Embracing the science of reading is a testament to our commitment to accelerating our students' academic achievement," said Tony B. Watlington Sr. Ed.D., Superintendent of the School District of Philadelphia.
+"The School District of Philadelphia had the second-fastest recovery for reading in grades three through eight among all large urban peer districts included in the Education Recovery Scorecard released by the Harvard University Center for Education Policy Research and The Educational Opportunity Project at Stanford University.
 We are excited to continue leading the way in literacy education and empowering our educators to transform their classrooms with this Summer Institute."

 Event Details:

-The Summer Institute will offer educators hands-on training, interactive sessions, and opportunities to explore and implement science of reading principles in their classrooms.
-Keynote speakers Nicole Ormandy, Senior Director of Content Development at AIM Institute for Learning and Research, and Dr. Megan Gierka, Senior Content Developer at AIM Institute for Learning and Research, will highlight science of reading best practices, leveraging their expertise and insights.
+The Summer Institute offered educators hands-on training, interactive sessions, and opportunities to explore and implement science of reading principles in their classrooms.
+Keynote speakers Nicole Ormandy, Senior Director of Content Development at AIM Institute for Learning and Research, and Dr. Megan Gierka, Senior Content Developer at AIM Institute for Learning and Research, highlighted best practices, leveraging their expertise and insights.

-District educators will examine the structure and design of Imagine Learning EL Education, gain insights into year-long planning, and learn effective strategies to engage students and enhance their literacy skills.
-Participants will build their understanding and application of effective literacy practices to support students as they learn to read and, ultimately, read to learn.
+District educators examined the structure and design of Imagine Learning EL Education, gained insights into year-long planning, and learned effective strategies to engage students and enhance their literacy skills.
+Participants built their understanding and application of effective literacy practices to support students as they learn to read and, ultimately, read to learn.

-The Summer Institute is a significant milestone in SDP's ongoing efforts to enhance teaching and learning through innovative educational solutions.
-We look forward to your presence at this important event.
-For the full agenda or any additional information, please contact us.
+The Summer Institute was a significant milestone in SDP's ongoing efforts to enhance teaching and learning through innovative educational solutions.

 About the School District of Philadelphia: